HubSpot/tooltip/bower_components/tether-drop/docs/intro.md

 - Drop uses GPU accelerated positioning to maintain 60fps scrolling, even with dozens or hundreds of drops on screen and complex animation
 - Drops can be nested within other drops
 - Drops can be attached to any of 12 attachment points on the target, or you can leverage the full power of Tether to position your drop anywhere.
-- Drops can be configured to open when the user clicks or hovers.
+- Drops can be configured to open when the user clicks, hovers, or focuses an element.
 - Drop is maintained by developers at [HubSpot](http://github.hubspot.com) who care about making it do everything you need.

 ### Dependencies